ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

 docker container ls -a
 ```

-- Run the second `ubuntu` os with interactive shell open and name container as `mycont` and show that this `ubuntu` container is different from the previous one.
+- Run the second `ubuntu` os with an interactive shell open and name the container as `mycont` and show that this `ubuntu` container is different from the previous one.

 ```bash
 docker run -i -t --name mycont ubuntu bash
 ```

-- Exit the `ubuntu` container and return to ec2-user bash shell.
+- Exit the `ubuntu` container and return to the ec2-user bash shell.

 ```bash
 exit